-Spending on home remodeling and improvements has been on the rise for several years.
-By the first quarter of 2020, home improvement spending is expected to hit $347 billion annually, according to the Joint Center for Housing Studies at Harvard University.
+Chances are there are a few changes you’d like to make to your house.
+After all, spending on home remodeling and improvements has been on the rise for several years.
+By the first quarter of 2020, home improvement spending is expected to hit $400 billion annually, according to the Joint Center for Housing Studies at Harvard University.

 “Typically, a lot of remodeling does happen around the point of the sale.
 But we’re seeing that existing homeowners are doing more projects and they’re spending more money on renovations,” says Abbe Will, a research associate at the center.